 Frequently, those with ADHD may show signs of a generalized anxiety disorder which causes them to be nervous and uneasy almost all the time, as well as physical symptoms such as a racing heart, increased perspiration, and vertigo

 Rather than usual down feelings, depression is marked by persistent moods of sadness and despair, as well as a loss of interest in commonly loved activities

 Although ADHD does doom a child to struggle in school, it often accompanies learning disorders such as dyslexia

 Are There ADHD Addiction Treatment Centers in New Jersey?

 When dual diagnosis treatment is needed, a New Jersey addiction and ADHD treatment program can provide the specialized care necessary.
 An integrated dual diagnosis ADHD treatment center in New Jersey combines evidence-based therapies specific to treating substance use disorders and mental health disorders like ADHD.
 This dual diagnosis / ADHD treatment approach helps individuals gain the skills and insight needed to manage both conditions long-term.

 Treating dual diagnosis cases of ADHD can be complicated, as the dual diagnosis could exist independently, or one may be causing symptoms for the other.
 For this reason, an Addiction and ADHD treatment in New Jersey program must address both conditions simultaneously.
 Mental health treatment programs may include:

-Psychiatrists may prescribe medications that can help reduce ADHD symptoms as well as treat any underlying mental health conditions.
+Psychiatrists may prescribe medications that can help with ADHD treatment and reduce ADHD symptoms as well as treat any underlying mental health conditions.